 For many people working in hazardous environments and confined spaces, the correct respiratory protective equipment (RPE) is critical to maintaining health and safety and protecting lives.
-Respiratory protective equipment is indispensable protection.
+Respiratory protective equipment provides indispensable protection.

 What is Respiratory Protective Equipment?

 Respiratory protection is used to protect the respiratory system from harmful substances such as dust, fumes, and gases.
-Respiratory protection is also called respiratory protection or respirators.
+Respiratory protection can include different types of respiratory protective equipment or respirators.

 Global Respiratory Protective Equipment Market: